CSCI128/packtrain/docs/src/APIService/Frontend.rst

 Frontend
 ==========================

-The frontend of the grading admin application is responsible for the user interface of the system.
+The frontend of packtrain application is responsible for the user interface of the system.
 It manages user and data interaction with the :ref:`backend's <Backend>` REST API.
 The frontend is architected into three applications that run concurrently:

 - **Admin App:** This contains the bulk of the code, responsible for most of the user and course management.
 - **Student App:** This displays course information, assignments, and grades, allowing students to request extensions or use late passes.